dnr/orq/README.md

 The `container` key is the path to mount the volume inside the container.

 orq puts all volumes in `/var/lib/orq/volumes`.

+ACME
+====

+Using ACME (LetsEncrypt) requires a little interactive setup.
+After the nginx image is running, do `docker exec -it <nginx container> bash`, then `acmetool quickstart`.
+Choose "webroot", enter `/certs/acmetool/challenges/` for the webroot challenge directory, and say no to the cron job.
+Then you can run a service with `'use_acme': True`.

 CLI